rust-lang/bors/docs/design.md

 # Bors design
-This document briefly describes how the bors bot work.
+This document briefly describes how the bors bot works.

 `bors` is a binary that launches an `axum` web server, which listens on a `/github` endpoint for webhooks related to a GitHub app attached to the bot.
 Once a webhook arrives, and it passes a filter of known webhooks, it is converted to